Famous Polymaths

 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”

-Serbian-American inventor whose alternating current system powers the modern world, and who envisioned wireless communication decades early.
+Visionary inventor whose alternating current system powers the modern world.

 “The present is theirs; the future, for which I really worked, is mine.”